Product Launch: The Ultimate Guide provides a big-picture perspective of launching a product.

 What are the Key Activity Usage indicators that help us know customers are likely to adopt our product?

-If the launch objective is based on revenue, what are the KPIs we can use to track the progress toward the revenue objective?
+If the launch objective is based on revenue, what KPIs can we use to track progress toward that objective?

 These questions help you do two things.
 The first is to assess your company's ability to execute and if they have experience navigating through the problems they are likely to encounter.
 The second is to evaluate if the launch objectives are achievable.